We’re Hiring!

 Qualifications:

-• Degree with a social research methods element or equivalent experience
+• Degree with a social research methods element or equivalent experience.

-• Commitment to further professional development
+• Commitment to further professional development.

 Experience:

-• Delivering outcomes within tight deadlines
+• Delivering outcomes within tight deadlines.

-• Using the Microsoft suite including Word, Outlook, Power Point, Excel and Teams is essential.
-Experience of Survey Monkey, Qualtrics and Canva would be advantageous.
+• Using the Microsoft suite including Word, Outlook, PowerPoint, Excel and Teams is essential.
+Experience of specialist research and analysis tools would be advantageous.

 Skills and Abilities: